ayeama/ayeauth/README.rst

 Before you can contribute, you need to have pre-commit installed and configured.

-"
-pip install pre-commit
+"pip install pre-commit
 pre-commit
 pre-commit install
-pre-commit install-hooks
+pre-commit install-hooks"
-"